FIRST NOTES ON ANATOMY AND PHYSIOLOGY FOR SOCCER

 Maximal Oxygen Uptake (VO2max)

-The maximum volume of the uptake of oxygen by an individual during intense exercise before they anaerobic activity.
+The maximum volume of the uptake of oxygen by an individual during intense exercise before they enter anaerobic activity.

 Fastest running time over a specified distance.